Defenses to Nonpayment

 - Certificate of Rental Suitability: If you moved in after October 2011 your landlord needs to give you a Certificate of Rental Suitability and the Philadelphia Partners for Good Housing Brochure to charge you rent or evict you.

-- L&I Violations: Your landlord cannot evict you if there are open L&I or lead poisoning violations and you are current in rent or rent escrow.
+- Code Violations: Your landlord cannot evict you if there are open L&I or lead poisoning violations, and you are current on rent or rent escrow.
+Review Unfair Rental Practices.

 Defenses to Breach of Lease

 Your landlord is trying to evict you because you did not follow the terms of the lease.